Snuffy Smith: The Ball Turret Screwup Who Saved Six

 Here we see Snuffy Smith about to be awarded his Medal of Honor by US Secretary of War Henry Stimson.
 He had been on KP that very week for disciplinary infractions.
 Public domain.

 Smith was on punitive KP duty the week he was awarded his nation’s highest award for valor for arriving chronically late for command meetings.
 His medal was awarded by US Secretary of War Henry Stimson.
 Snuffy Smith flew four more combat missions after receiving his award, but was ultimately grounded due to battle fatigue.
-The Medal of Honor winner was made a unit clerk but was subsequently reduced in rank to Private because he sucked so bad at it.
+Smith was made a unit clerk but was subsequently reduced in rank to Private because he sucked so bad at it.

 Private Smith went home on 2 February 1945.
 Despite his checkered record, his hometown threw him a rousing parade and greeted him as a hero.
 Smith left the military three months later.